Five Steps to Better Not-For-Profit Director Recruitment

 Consider using a committee to create the PD, and then get approval by the full board for the final version.
 That ensures everyone is on the same page, has had input into the type of person/people they want joining the team, and they are aware of the expectations everyone has of each other.

 If PDs are new to your board, a good idea is to write one up for everyone and have them sign-on as a demonstration of commitment and acceptance of the rules of engagement.
+If you’ve had the conversations mentioned in point one above, then a detailed PD can easily be produced from that discussion.

 Looking for a sample director PD?
 Here’s one I prepared for a previous board.